dgasmith/opt_einsum/docs/source/index.rst

     %timeit optimized(I, C)
     1000 loops, best of 3: 445 µs per loop

-The index transformation is a well known contraction that leads to straightforward intermediates.
-This contraction can be further complicated by considering that the shape of the C matrices need not be the same, in this case the ordering in which the indices are transformed matters greatly.
-Logic can be built that optimizes the ordering;
+The index transformation is a well-known contraction that leads to straightforward intermediates.
+This contraction can be further complicated by considering that the shape of the C matrices need not be the same, in this case, the ordering in which the indices are transformed matters significantly.
+Logic can be built that optimizes the order;
 however, this is a lot of time and effort for a single expression.

-The opt_einsum package is a drop in replacement for the ``np.einsum`` function and can handle all of the logic for you:
+The opt_einsum package is a drop-in replacement for the ``np.einsum`` function and can handle all of the logic for you:

 .. code:: python